Nicolas-Puccio/caravaneer-2/README.md

 7. **Faster walk animation**: Walk animations during battle are twice as fast.

 8. **More info on trade window**: Trade window displays water/food needed, and also auto-selects amount required.
+More items fit in the side scrolls.

+9. **Visual indicator of high price in trade window**: Item images will change color if the price is above a custom set value.

-9. **No slaves during fights**: Slaves are removed from the fight, to improve performance, and make the battles faster.
+10. **No slaves during fights**: Slaves are removed from the fight, to improve performance, and make the battles faster.

-10. **More mercenaries available in towns**: Added +1 to the amount of mercenary in a town, making it easier to find recruits in low population towns.
+11. **More mercenaries available in towns**: Added +1 to the amount of mercenary in a town, making it easier to find recruits in low population towns.

-11. **Smaller battle fields**: halved how much battle field size scales with weapon skill.
+12. **Smaller battle fields**: halved how much battle field size scales with weapon skill.

+13. **Town moved out of the way**: Silos and Kevin's house were moved slightly off the main road.

 ## Installation